Overview of the Cases

 Table 1 maps the nine cases by stage in the policy and budget cycles, and by lead institution.

-As can be seen from Table 1, most of the initial nine cases selected are led by the executive branch of government.
+As can be seen from Table 1, the executive branch leads most of the nine initial cases.
 One of these, Korea’s Advisory Committees span more than one stage of the budget cycle, illustrating the high-level strategic initiative in Korea, following the 1997 financial crisis, to improve government efficiency and strengthen democratic legitimacy after the political transition of the 1980s.
 The other cases of executive branch public engagement are specific to a single stage in the budget cycle, but there is large variation across these mechanisms.
 Two, Brazil and the Philippines, involve major nation-wide efforts to directly engage citizens in expressing views on priorities for the next budget – Brazil at all levels of government, the Philippines at the local level with respect to spending by national ministries.
 As noted in GIFT’s synthesis of the cases, these mechanisms were introduced following transitions from authoritarian rule, and it is difficult to identify similar mechanisms in any of the older democracies.
 The Mexican school infrastructure initiative is a recent mechanism that empowers local communities and parents during budget implementation, both in terms of deciding on how school infrastructure funds will be spent, and monitoring implementation of the projects.

 Within the executive branch, the central finance ministry plays the lead role in three of the mechanisms – the Philippines’ Bottom-Up-Budgeting, Korea’s Advisory Committees, and Mexico’s rural school infrastructure.
 However, line ministries also play an important role in Korea (each ministry also establishing an Advisory Committee) and in Mexico, where the education ministry and school boards also play an important role.
 [In Brazil it is the President’s Office that leads the overall Policy Council program, with line ministries playing an important role in the sector Councils,] while in Mexico both the education ministry and the ministry of finance play important roles in the school infrastructure program.